 Businesses use non-disclosure agreements (NDAs) primarily to protect trade secrets that do not enjoy the protection of patent, copyright, or trademark law.
 A trade secret can be anything from the formula for the KFC secret recipe to lists of key customers.
 Colorado law places certain restrictions on NDAs.

 NDAs restrict the use of confidential information by employees both during and after their employment.
-To enjoy recourse to the courts for misappropriation of your company’s trade secrets, your company must demonstrate an effort to preserve its confidentiality.
+To enjoy legal recourse to the courts for misappropriation of your company’s trade secrets, your company must demonstrate an effort to preserve its confidentiality.
 A well-drafted NDA accomplishes this purpose.

 Our law firm employees have extensive experience in planning, drafting, reviewing, and revising non-disclosure agreements, as well as other types of confidentiality agreements.
 We are well-versed in drafting the following types of confidentiality agreements, among others: